LibrariesHacked/librarieshacked.github.io/_posts/2020-11-20-libraries-hacked-plans..md

   - Mind
 ---

-I've been considering plans for the Libraries Hacked project for 2021.
+With 2020 coming to an end I've been considering plans for Libraries Hacked in 2021.

 ## Library lab

-There were a few 'hacks' in the last couple of years that share similar features.
+There were a few hacks in the last couple of years that share features.
 Primarily the [Mobile libraries project](https://www.mobilelibraries.org/), [Libraries at home](https://www.librariesathome.co.uk/), and [Library map](https://www.librarymap.co.uk/).

 * They're prototypes.
 Not finished products, but showing what could be done with library data
 * They could do with help: collaboration on code, branding, user experience expertise, and data knowledge.

 To bring projects like that together into a single place I've launched [Library lab](https://www.librarylab.uk/).
-This holds ideas about digital applications - where anyone can get involved and contribute.
+This holds ideas for digital applications - where anyone can get involved and contribute.

 <figure>
   <img src="https://raw.githubusercontent.com/LibrariesHacked/librarylab/master/assets/images/homepage-lab.jpg" alt="A labrador looking mega excited!"/>